-Campbell, a Democrat, was the representative for Ohio's 7th congressional district from 1887 to 1889.
+Campbell was the representative for Ohio’s 7th congressional district and was a Democrat.
+He served from 1887 to 1889.

 From Jun 1884 to Mar 1889, Campbell missed 375 of 827 roll call votes, which is 45.3%.
 This is much worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.

 |Dec 1887-Feb 1888||39||14||35.9%||68th|